olibartfast/ai-code-assistant-playground/README.md

 ## Purpose

-With the rapid evolution of AI in software development, numerous code assistants are available.
-This repository aims to provide a structured environment to:

 *   Experiment with different AI coding tools (IDE extensions, plugins) hands-on.
 *   Evaluate and compare cloud-based assistants (like GitHub Copilot) and assistants capable of using **locally hosted models** (like Continue.dev).